jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

         def test_calculator_raises_type_error_when_given_more_than_two_inputs(self):

-  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>` for the 4 operations
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>` for the 4 operations

   .. code-block:: python